Hypoallergenic cats: 10 breeds of hypoallergenic cat that shed that least amount of hair

-Allergy to cats: 10 breeds of hypoallergenic cat that shed that least amount of hair - including the Cornish Rex
+Hypoallergenic Cats 2023: 10 breeds of cute cat that shed that least amount of hair - including the Cornish Rex

-These 10 beautiful breeds of cat are the most likely to be best for those with allergies as they shed the least amount of hair.
+Here are 10 beautiful breeds of cat that are the most likely to be best for those with allergies as they shed the least amount of hair.

 One of the most adored creatures the world over, cats have been part of domestic life for hundreds of years – they are amazing!